patio-coop/onboarding/content/decision-making-process.md

 *Please read the section “How to deal with objections”.
 If after the debates about the objection the group decides that it makes sense to amend the proposal*

+---

-Here's a clearer version of the steps to follow if an objection arises in the Reactions round:
+**Here's a clearer version of the steps to follow if an objection arises in the Reactions round:**

-1. Initiate the Reactions round: Begin the round where participants share their reactions to the proposal.
+1.  **Initiate the Reactions round:** Begin the round where participants share their reactions to the proposal.

-2. Raise an Objection: If a community member has an objection, they share it.
+2.  **Raise an Objection:** If a community member has an objection, they share it.
 This objection should meet the agreed-upon criteria, i.e., it isn't merely subjective but is based on valid concerns relevant to the group's shared aim.

-3. Present an Alternative: The person objecting should propose an alternative solution to address their concern in the context of the original proposal.
+3.  **Present an Alternative:** The person objecting should propose an alternative solution to address their concern in the context of the original proposal.

-4. Discuss the Objection: All community members then debate and discuss the relevance and potential impact of the objection.
+4.  **Discuss the Objection:** All community members then debate and discuss the relevance and potential impact of the objection.

-5. Incorporate the Objection into the Proposal: If, after discussion, the group consensus is that the objection is valid and should be considered, the facilitator summarizes the revised proposal.
+5.  **Incorporate the Objection into the Proposal:** If, after discussion, the group consensus is that the objection is valid and should be considered, the facilitator summarizes the revised proposal.
 This new proposal incorporates the suggestion made in the objection and triggers another round of questions and reactions.

-6. Move to the Voting Round: Once both the question and reaction rounds have been completed, the group proceeds toward the voting round to finalize the decision on the revised proposal.
+6.  **Move to the Voting Round:** Once both the question and reaction rounds have been completed, the group proceeds toward the voting round to finalize the decision on the revised proposal.

 This way, all community members have their thoughts and concerns addressed, ensuring a democratic, thoughtful, and inclusive decision-making process.